277 Main Street

 The history of farming in Norwich dates back to the town’s founding in 1761.
 As with many Vermont towns the vitality of farming in Norwich waxed and waned depending upon finances, competition, the price of land, and issues associated with economies of scale.
 Consistent throughout the entire story is the tenacity, resilience, and dedication of individual Norwich farmers who believed deeply in the necessity of agriculture.
 These farmers have remained a central part of this community since the 18th century, and they fuel the local food and agriculture resurgence we see in town today.

 1761: Prior to the arrival of Norwich’s first European American settlers, Abenaki people made the Connecticut River valley their home for millennia.
 The early settlers probably encountered small Abenaki villages, burial grounds, and agricultural plots.
-They also faced the overwhelming task of carving out living spaces from massive forests.
-Their goals were simply survival and subsistence, but their resolve was impressive.

 1800: Wheat grew well in this new soil and became a bumper crop – forty bushels to an acre.
 It was even used as a form of currency at the Olcott Store in town where customers could pay their bills with bushels of the valuable grain.
 But without the concerted use of fertilizers or crop rotation the soil was quickly depleted.
 Eighteenth century Norwich settlers “mined, rather than cultivated” the land.